coleifer/peewee/docs/peewee/api.rst

     .. method:: truncate(date_part)

         :param str date_part: year, month, day, hour, minute or second.
-        :returns: expression node to truncate date/time to given resolution.
+        :return: expression node to truncate date/time to given resolution.

         Truncates the value in the column to the given part.
 This method is useful for finding all rows within a given month, for instance.